gtk-kn/gtk-kn/docs/user-guide/gtk4/widgets/examples/spinner.md

-The `Spinner` displays an icon-size spinning animation.
-It is often used as an alternative to a `ProgressBar` for displaying indefinite activity, instead of actual progress.
+The `Spinner` widget displays a small spinning animation, commonly used to indicate ongoing activity when the exact progress is unknown—an alternative to `ProgressBar` for indefinite loading states.

-To start the animation, use `Spinner.start`, to stop it use `Spinner.stop`.
+To control the animation, call:

+- `Spinner.start` to begin spinning
+- `Spinner.stop` to halt the animation

 **Example**